zenoss/ZenPacks.zenoss.Memcached/README.markdown

 ### Developer Installation (link mode)
-If you wish to further develop and possibly contribute back to the Memcached ZenPack you should clone the [git repository][], then install the ZenPack in developer mode using the following commands.
+If you wish to further develop and possibly contribute back to the Memcached ZenPack you should clone the git repository, then install the ZenPack in developer mode using the following commands.

     git clone git://github.com/zenoss/ZenPacks.zenoss.Memcached.git